hakimamerabet/cardio-detect-jenkins-airflow/README.md

-Repo created for jenkins instance and train model via EC2 (used in Airflow dag).
+Repo created for jenkins tests and train model via EC2 (used in Airflow dag).